 - The Butcher is an aggressive all-in burster, with the ability to 100-0 lots of heroes, especially late game.
 However, he's also the best example of a Skill Gate Character.
 He's a pubstomper who thrives on bad play, which you don't see a lot of in the higher leagues.
 And if he doesn't snowball, he becomes The Load, with not enough damage to be relevant in the lategame and no way to catch up.
 Dying is easy with his kit, and is extremely punishing as he loses his precious meat.
 Not to mention, he's the most easily outdrafted hero in the game, being butchered by Blinds, Shields, and strong escape.
 He's gone through four reworks to attempt to balance his kit, more than any other character, all met with general failure.
 Out of all the reworks, only one made him competitively viable (the one that came with the Garrosh patch), with the small downside of making him an all-around completely broken character.
 He was promptly nerfed and is still basically a Quick Match hero only.

-- Gazlowe has been considered an uber-low-tier character for the longest time.
-He's an overly defensive character that wasn't able to do much (his turrets deal little damage) except defending an area... and even that doesn't do much compared to bringing your team to said area.
-He's also very squishy and doesn't push as hard as other choices.
-Gazlowe has always in either big demand of a rework, or is said to be a tier of his own when it comes to gameplay inefficiency.
-'Hoping Gazlowe gets a buff' is pretty much a Running Gag to the community.
-This eventually led to Blizzard giving him a massive rework in his talents in the Dehaka patch, but it still wasn't enough to fix it.
+- Gazlowe had been considered an uber-low-tier character for the longest time.
+He was an overly defensive character that wasn't able to do much except defending an area... and even that doesn't do much compared to bringing your team there.
+He was also very squishy and didn't push as hard as other choices.
+'Hoping Gazlowe gets a buff' was pretty much a Running Gag to the community.
+This eventually led to Blizzard doing a massive rework of his talents in the Dehaka patch, but it still wasn't enough to fix it.
 In late 2020, he was given a huge update that reworked him into a bruiser, making him much more useful.